 Forensic patients will be housed in the new forensic hospital and the existing facilities in Buildings 28 and 29.
 The existing facilities will house patients found not guilty by reason of insanity (NGRI).
-Both of these facilities will be secured at the building perimeter with controlled locked perimeter doors, with vestibules and internal compartmentalization of sub-areas.
+All facilities for forensic patients are secured at the building perimeter with controlled locked perimeter doors, with vestibules and internal compartmentalization of sub-areas.